Recently we wrote a post about how “private browsing” modes aren’t really private. They still let websites track you across the net.

 That’s why you may have seen ads tracking you across the net!

-If you want to stop websites from ‘re-marketing’ to you, you’ll need to install a free tool like Privacy Badger which blocks trackers.
+If you want to stop websites from ‘re-marketing’ to you, you’ll need to install a free tool like our browser extension or mobile app which blocks trackers (among other privacy protection features).

 Stop ad stalking today!